DEFRA/sroc-tcm-admin/README.md

 #### Non-production only

-Either because they are distructive or sensitive these endpoints are only available in non-production environments.
+Either because they are destructive or sensitive these endpoints are only available in non-production environments.

 > We are referring to when running it locally or in our development, test or pre-production environments.
 This is different to the Rails environment specified by `RAILS_ENV`.